StergiosKiourtsis/AHB_HLS/README.md

 `src` : In this folder we have the source code, the ahb_multi_master.h, ahb.h, ahb_encoding.h, global_example1.h

+`images` : In this folder we have store the images of this git repository

+`codeExamples` : In this folder we store code examples that is used for the example.
+This codes ara programms, that can be run in DRIM4HLS. the default option is fibonacci/fibonacci.txt

 # How to define the templated parameters
 In the global_example1.h we define the number of master and slaves and also the upper limit of memory address of slaves.
 For example we have 3 slaves and the memory map for this example is Slave0 address 0-3000 Slave1 3001-4000 Slave2 4001-8000.